The importance of being discrete: on the inaccuracy of continuous approximations in auction theory: The first-price auction

 We now examine some of the properties of \textit{symmetric} equilibria (henceforth, SE), which are characterised by a single bidding function $\beta$.
 To begin with, note that, in the model without ties, an SE cannot have jumps (i.e. a situation in which the bid jumps from $b$ to some $b' \geq b + 2$ when the valuation increases from $v$ to $v+1$).
 To see this, suppose (for contradiction) that there were such an SE and consider what would happen if a player with a value of $v+1$ were to deviate by reducing their bid to $b+1$.
 The deviation would not reduce their probability of winning: both before the deviation and after it, they win the auction if and only if the highest bid of their opponents is less than or equal to $b$.
 Obviously, however, it would increase their payoff in the event that they did win.
 Finally, since they had a strictly positive probability of winning in an SE (e.g. whenever their opponents all bid $b$), the deviation would strictly increase their expected payoff, contradicting the supposed optimality of their strategy in the candidate SE.
-We thus have the following result. \begin{lemma}[No jumps] Let $b \in \textnormal{X}$ denote the SE bid at an arbitrary value $v \in \textnormal{X}$ in the model without ties.
-Then if $v + 1 \in \textnormal{X}$, $\beta(v+1) \leq b+1$. \end{lemma}
+We thus have the following result. \begin{lemma}[No jumps] Suppose that $\beta$ is an SE in the model without ties.
+Then for every $v, v + 1 \in \mathbb{X}$, $\beta(v+1) \leq \beta(v)+1$. \end{lemma}

 It is not as straightforward to prove a corresponding lemma in a model with ties.
 The reason is that the reduction in a player’s bid from $b'$ to $b+1$ now does reduce the player’s probability of winning: for instance, it eliminates their chance of winning when their opponents all bid $b'$.
 Nonetheless, we are able to prove qualified versions of this lemma for particular distributions of player valuations (see Lemma \ref{lemma 13} for the details).